DataDog/hiring-engineers/answers.md

 ## Collecting Metrics

-* Screenshot of your host and its tags on the Host Map page in Datadog
+~~Screenshot of your host and its tags on the Host Map page in Datadog~~ ~~Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.~~

 <a href="https://github.com/karnoult/hiring-engineers/blob/master/Datadog%20-%201%20-%20host.png" title="Datadog Host Map page">
 <img src="https://github.com/karnoult/hiring-engineers/blob/master/Datadog%20-%201%20-%20host.png" width="500" height="332" alt="datadog_host_map_page"></a>

-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+~~Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.~~
-* Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 *dd-agent/checks.d/my_first_metrics.py*